qlik-oss/core-website/docs/docs/getting-started.md

 Many of the tutorials contain runnable examples.
 The source code is available in separate open source repositories on GitHub.

+Before you run these examples, make sure you read the [Licensing](./licensing.md) page.

 ## Hello Qlik Core!

 Start here if you are new to Qlik products and Qlik Associative Engine.